Growing Marigold for Beginners:

 - Causes and Symptoms: The disease is most prevalent in the seedling phase.
 Necrotic spots and rings develop on the young seedlings causing a collapse of the seedlings.
 A considerable loss is sustained if seedlings are not properly cared for.

-- Control Measures: Soil sterilization by Formalin @ 2% before sowing the seeds and spraying of Dithane Z-78 @ 2 grams/ litre of water are effective in controlling this disease.
+- Control Measures: Soil sterilization by Formalin @ 2% before sowing the seeds and spraying of Dithane Z-78 @ 2 grams/liter of water are effective in controlling this disease.

 Flower Bud Rot: